xeroxinteractive/embedded-html-component-template/README.md

 * As we don't require `head`, `body`, `html` or doctype they will be removed

 ## General Guidance
-* All component should be wrapped in [a unique class or id](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/mustache/partials/component.mustache#L1) or id referencing the agency that wrote the code allowing css to be prefixed preventing it impacting the wider site design.
+* All components should be wrapped in [a unique class or id](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/mustache/partials/component.mustache#L1) or id referencing the agency that wrote the code allowing css to be prefixed preventing it impacting the wider site design.
 * All css should [make use of the above prefix](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/sass/core.scss#L1) and should ideally be written in sass or less for easy final editing and tweaks
 * Source code must be supplied.
 We sometimes need to make final tweaks and changes when integrating, if we’re only supplied compiled & minifed CSS and Javascript this makes it near enough impossible.
 * No inline javascript, there’s just no good reason for it.
 The one exception is if you need to set some javascript variables, but it must have absolutely no external dependencies and even then I would prefer simply using data attributes.